yafeng/SpliceVista/Readme.txt

 biopython‑1.65‑cp27‑none‑win32.whl (32bit)
 biopython‑1.65‑cp27‑none‑win_amd64.whl (64bit)

+open winpython and use downloaed .whl file to install biopython.

 2. Download SpliceVista using the following command if you use UNIX or LINUX system: (you might need to install git first, type the command in a terminal: apt-get install git-core) git clone https://github.com/yafeng/SpliceVista